cybersearch2/classy_data/README.md

 the project is installed you can progress through the eamples starting with [many2many example](http://cybersearch2.com.au/develop/many2many.html).

-## classy_apps
+## classy_data_lib

-A separate [Android](https://github.com/cybersearch2/classy_apps) library provides an Android SQLite adapter and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.
+The classy_data_lib module produces a library with an Android SQLite adapter and other features including an Android-specific Persistence Container and a Fast Text Search engine to support automatic search suggestions.
+[Classy Android](https://github.com/cybersearch2/classy_android) and [Classy Apps](https://github.com/cybersearch2/classy_apps)
+Demonstrate classy_data_lib development with Android Studio and Eclipse Andmore respectively.